How to Detox From Alcohol Safely – The Alcohol Detox Process

 - Difficulty focusing

 - Increased heart rate

 - Blood pressure

 Often referred to as DT, delirium tremens is a severe form of confusion that is often caused by alcohol withdrawal.
-It’s a rare condition that only affects around 5% of people that suffer from the symptoms of alcohol withdrawal and often starts around two to three days after your last drink.
-This is one of the most dangerous conditions to experience once you go cold turkey, hence the importance of seeking advice before you decide to try and quit drinking.
-Here are some of the common symptoms of DT:
+It’s a rare condition that only affects around 5% of people that suffer from the symptoms of withdrawal and often starts around two to three days after your loved one’s last drink.
+This is one of the most dangerous conditions once you go cold turkey from any drug, hence the importance of seeking treatment before you decide to quit.

 - Vivid hallucinations